H. Andrew Schwartz: Career

 Schwartz started his career as research assistant to Stuart E. Eizenstat, the former Carter domestic policy adviser, at Powell, Goldstein, Frazer, and Murphy LLP.

 He also was a legislative fellow in the offices of Senator J. Bennett Johnston (D-La.) and Representative Lindy Boggs (D-La.).

 Schwartz later worked for Fox News.
 He was a producer for the channel's Special Report with Brit Hume and afterwards became one of the network's White House producers.
-He has written for The Washington Post, The Washington Times, and other national newspapers and magazines.
+He wrote for The Washington Post, The Washington Times, and other national newspapers and magazines.

-In August 2005, Schwartz became deputy director for external relations at CSIS where he is currently chief communications officer.
+In August 2005, Schwartz became deputy director for external relations at CSIS where he was chief communications officer.

-At CSIS he serves as spokesman and is responsible for media relations, digital strategy and production, publications, events and external matters.
-In addition, he oversees the iDeasLab, a collaborative think tank space and multimedia production facility.
+At CSIS he served as spokesman and was responsible for media relations, digital strategy and production, publications, events and external matters.
+In addition, he oversaw the iDeasLab, a collaborative think tank space and multimedia production facility.

-Schwartz writes "The Evening” daily brief for CSIS and co-hosts the podcast "About the News" together with CSIS trustee Bob Schieffer.
+Schwartz wrote The Evening daily brief for CSIS.
+He co-hosted the podcast About the News together with CSIS trustee Bob Schieffer from 2016 to 2017.
+Schwartz was the host of four CSIS podcasts: The Truth of the Matter, The Trade Guys, The Impossible State, and The AI Policy Podcast.